hazelcast/hazelcast-reference-manual/src/DiscoveringNativeClients.md

 ...
 ```

-The table below lists the multicast plugin configuration properties with their descriptions.
+The table below lists the multicast discovery plugin configuration properties with their descriptions.

 Property Name | Type | Description
 :--------------|:------|:------------
-`group`|String|String value that is used to set multicast group.
-So that you can isolate clusters.
+`group`|String|String value that is used to set the multicast group, so that you can isolate your clusters.
-`port`|Integer|Integer value that is used to set multicast port.
+`port`|Integer|Integer value that is used to set the multicast port.